jiaxinnns/http-server-java/README.md

 - `/echo/{str}`: Returns the string `{str}` in the response body.
 - `/files/{filename}`: Serves files from a specified directory and supports file creation via POST requests.
+- `/user-agent`: Reads the `User-Agent` header and returns it in the response body.

 ## Running the Server